felix-zaslavskiy/meta_llm_leaderboard/README.md

 The focus is primarily on Open LLMs.

 Todo:
-- OpenCompass has mapping by Name... have it handled via model.json
 - Add to automated change tracker for AgentBench
 - Create space to show all the diagrams.